-The overall objective is not to uncover and address every issue with which a student may have faced in his/her/their life or to provide continual maintenance for chronic psychiatric disorders.
-Rather, our objective is to facilitate adaptation, adjustment and resilient functioning in order to enable the student to continue enrollment in college and to pursue academic, career and personal success with minimal disruption or delay.
+The overall objective is to facilitate adaptation, adjustment, resilient functioning, and well-being in order to enable the student to continue enrollment in college to pursue academic, career, and personal growth with minimal disruption or delay.

-If you regularly see a professional for counseling in your home community, our recommendation is that you continue services with that provider, if possible.
-Weekly, specialized, or intensive clinical services that require meeting beyond identified short-term goals are outside the scope of the Counseling Center.
+If you regularly see a professional for counseling in your home community, our recommendation is that you continue services with that provider.
+Weekly, specialized, or intensive clinical services are outside the scope of the Counseling Center.
 Should you desire such services, we recommend receiving care from a mental health specialist in the Rochester community.